-Group and private lessons are offered this year.
+Group and private lessons are offered this year, including lessons for younger kids.
 The ski school limits all class sizes to six people.
 All participants undergo an online self-health screening (and sign a COVID-19 waiver) prior to participating in lessons.
 Instructors also undergo daily health screenings.

 We always recommend making advance lesson reservations to save money and to ensure availability.
 Purchase all ski lessons in advance — no walk-up, day-of lessons are available.
 All sign-ups have to be online or through the EpicMix app.

 Employees undergo a daily health check.
 Vail Resorts is ensuring employees stay home if sick.
-At work, employees wear facial coverings, and in some cases eye protection and gloves too.
+Employees must get vaccinated.

 The mountain equipment rental locations are open this winter.
-Of course, the resorts will manage the number of people allowed inside with physical distancing measures.
 Each mountain’s procedures and rules may vary according to local regulations.
 Guests and employees wear facial coverings in the shop.
-For close interactions, employees wear eye protection and gloves.
+For close interactions, employees may wear eye protection and gloves.
 The employees sanitize and disinfect equipment between use.
 Look for an expanded rental delivery service, as well.
 It’s a good idea to reserve equipment in advance.

 As you can expect, the resorts have instituted property-wide enhanced cleaning measures.
 They have limited touchpoints at check-in, and have moved to cashless transactions.
-There are new physical distancing policies and shared space guidelines for elevators.
 Being flexible is important when traveling this year.
 Vail Resorts have relaxed lodging booking and cancellation policies so guests have the ability to change plans without penalty.

 Non-Skiers in Your Party

 What about non-skiing family members?
 If you have non-skiing family members coming with you on your trip, the resorts are asking that non-skiing and non-riding guest limit their time in the lodges.
-That ensures that all skiing and riding guests with reservations can utilize the facilities.
 Non-skiers should find other things to do.
 How about any of these ideas for winter family fun beyond the ski slopes.
 Do your research this year to check on availability in advance and even make reservations if needed.
 You can never go wrong with good old snow play, sledding or building a snowman.
 We love free outdoor entertainment!

 Closed or Unavailable Programs in 2021-2022

 You may find some services are not operating this season.
-The ski resorts were not offering childcare for guests this winter season, so plan accordingly if you have small tadpoles.
-The resorts are focusing on their on-mountain operations and skiing programs.
+The ski resorts were not offering childcare for guests the 2020-2021 winter season.
+We have not heard if it returns for 2021-2022, so plan accordingly if you have small tadpoles.

-A few other fun extras you might usually get to enjoy on the mountain are not returning.
-We love the champagne toast at Tost on the mountain and free s'mores at Northstar, and warm chocolate chip cookies at Beaver Creek, but they are unavailable for now.
-Be sure to check ahead of time to find out what services and forms of entertainment are returning (or are temporarily suspended) at your favorite resort this year prior to your visit — things can and do change!
+A few other fun extras you might usually get to enjoy on the mountain did not take place in 2020-2021.
+Tost and S'mores return for 2021-2022!
+We love the champagne toast at Tost on the mountain and free s'mores at Northstar, and warm chocolate chip cookies at Beaver Creek.
+Be sure to check ahead of time to find out when and where to take advantage of these tasty offerings.

 Hopfully, we’ve answered any questions you have about what to expect during the Vail Resorts reopening for skiing in relation to COVID-19.
 If you need to purchase the Epic Pass (for next season), discount ski hotels or car rental, you can get a hoppin’ deal when booking with your little green froggy friends.